MARN-5895/Website/assignments/01/README.md

 ## Step 1: Install [miniconda](https://docs.conda.io/en/latest/miniconda.html) in user space.

 Miniconda is a mini version of Anaconda that includes just conda and its dependencies.
-It is a very small download.
-If you want to use python 3 (recommended) you can call
+We will download an installation script and run it on Storrs HPC.
+First, log into Storrs HPC

+    ssh NetID@login.storrs.hpc.uconn.edu

+where NetID is you UConn username.
+Now you landed in you home directory on an Storrs HPC access node.
+To check that, you can type the command `pwd` (print current directory), which should return:

+    /home/NetID

+We now will download the miniconda installation script, available from the company that developed and distributes the Anaconda package.
+The scripts is available online at an URL.
+To download a file directly from an URL, we use the comman `wget` (Web get):

     wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh -O miniconda.sh

+The flag `-O` above is changing the name of the downloaded file to miniconda.sh.

 ## Step 2: Run Miniconda3